 The AIL Group has significant reinsurance assets.
 For its AEL subsidiary, the older underwriting years and most lines of business are covered by a Quota Share provided by the AmTrust group company AII.
 Prior to 1 July 2016 this quota share was for 70% and then reduced to 60% from 1 July 2016, to 40% from 1 July 2017 and to 20% from 1 July 2018.
 This arrangement is fully collateralised.
-From 1 July 2019 the internal quota share was replaced by a 50% quota share with Swiss Re, covering most lines of business on all entities and this contract was renewed in 2020 and 2021.
-Significant external quota shares also cover other Solvency II insurance lines such as a 50% Quota Share on the AEL LatAm Surety line of business.
-The Solvency II

-Technical Provisions also make allowance for potential recoveries from non-proportional reinsurance with the most significant covering the PI, and Structural Defects classes.
+From 1 July 2019 the internal quota share was replaced by a 50% quota share with Swiss Re, covering most lines of business on all entities and this contract was renewed each year since then on broadly similar terms.
+External quota shares also cover other lines such as a 50% Quota Share on the AEL LatAm Surety line of business.
+The Solvency II Technical Provisions also make allowance for potential recoveries from non-proportional reinsurance with the most significant covering the PI, and Structural Defects classes.